muneeb706/Algorithms/README.md

     Given X[1..m], define Y[2..m] by letting Y[i] = X[i] - X[i-1].
     Thus, Y is the sequence consisting of differences between successive terms of X.
     The sequence X is convex if and only if the sequence Y is increasing.
-    The name convex comes from the fact that is we plot the points (i, X[i]) in the plane, one gets a convex shape.
+    The name convex comes from the fact that if we plot the points (i, X[i]) in the plane, one gets a convex shape.
     The algorithmic problem we wish to solve is this.
 We are given as input a sequence A[1..n] of non-negative integers, and we wish to find a longest convex subsequence of A.
     For example, if A = [0, 3, 7, 8, 13], then a longest convex subsequence is [0, 3, 7, 13].